bnb-chain/BEPs/BEP99.md

 [Temporary Maintenance Flow]()

-#### Positive Maintenance
+#### Proactive Maintenance

 Validator can claim itself to enter scheduled maintenance by sending a transaction signed by the consensus key.

-A percentage of the collected reward will be distributed to the system reward contract within the transaction.

 The validator can claim itself to exit maintenance by sending another transaction.

+The slash cleaning work will be done within the exit transaction:

+`SlashCount` =  (`MaintenanceEndHeight` - `MaintenanceStartHeight`) / len(`currentValidatorSet`) / `Scale`

-The maintenance should not last over a limited time, otherwise the validator will be slashed.
+Scale is a governable parameter, the initial setting is 2, usually it should be larger than 1.
+If  SlashCount is larger than a predefined value, the validator will still be slashed.

+The validator can get more time to bring the node back before being slashed if it claims itself to enter maintenance.

+Validator is encouraged to claim  itself to exit maintenance even if it will be put in jail, since it can send the unjail transaction earlier.

 #### Passive Maintenance

 Once the number of missed blocks is above a predefined threshold, the validator will enter maintenance automatically.

 The validator still gets a chance to catch up and claim itself online again.

-If it fails to be online within a predefined period, anyone(reward searcher) can enforce the validator online by sending a transaction, and the sender can get reward in return.
-The  slash contract will convert the maintenance period into missed blocks and record it on-chain to lower the impact from the poor performance validator.

 #### Limit